Out-Law Guide 10 min. read

 Given the speed with which stolen assets can be transferred through the global banking system, and the increase in cyber fraud and invoice hacking incidents, time is of the essence if you are to successfully recover money stolen by a rogue employee through fraud.

 The number of incidents of fraud and the impact on businesses is alarmingly high.
-The Annual Fraud Indicator 2017 estimated that fraud costs the UK economy £190 billion per year.
-This is up from £54 billion in 2013.
-With such staggering numbers, it is vital that businesses protect themselves and are aware of the available remedies.
+The Annual Fraud Indicator 2023 estimated that fraud costs the UK economy £219 billion per year.
+The total cost of fraud is up from an estimated £190 billion in 2017.
+The Covid-19 pandemic alone saw a 19.8% increase in fraud across the UK, which suggests that the pandemic has visibly worsened the impact of fraud.
+With such staggering numbers and a clear upward trend, it is vital that businesses protect themselves and are aware of the available remedies should they fall victim of a fraud.

 Depending on the nature of the fraud, it may be appropriate to report it to the police or a public body such as the Serious Fraud Office (SFO), National Crime Agency (NCA) or Economic Crime Unit for further investigation and potential criminal prosecution.
-However, according to Freedom of Information Act data obtained on behalf of Pinsent Masons, the law firm behind Out-Law.com, the annual number of restraint orders obtained by the CPS has remained largely static despite the costs of fraud in the UK almost quadrupling over the last five years, while the SFO did not obtain a single compensation order in the period 2017-2018.
-Therefore, if a victim of fraud wants to maximise their chances of recovering the stolen assets then these routes should only be pursued after civil proceedings, which will solely focus on recovering the stolen assets, have concluded.
+However, in broad terms, because the focus of criminal prosecutions is on punishment rather than financial recoveries, there is a strong argument that a victim of fraud should prioritise civil fraud legal proceedings if they wish to maximise their chances of recovering stolen assets.

-It may also be necessary to report the fraud to the relevant regulatory body such as the FCA or SRA, depending on the nature of the victim's business.
+It may also be necessary to report the fraud to the relevant regulatory body, such as the Financial Conduct Authority (FCA), depending on the nature of the victim's business.
 Civil fraud solicitors can also assist with navigating any reporting process to minimise the impact on the company.

 The investigation

-Once the fraud has been discovered companies must act quickly to investigate the issue and to protect the company's position but without alerting the suspected wrongdoers.
+Once the fraud has been discovered the company must act quickly to investigate the issue and to protect its position but without alerting the suspected wrongdoers.

 Most frauds are likely to leave both a paper trail and an electronic footprint.
 An initial review of information relating to the alleged fraud, which might include invoices, financial and procurement systems documentation, is essential in order to establish the underlying facts and amount at stake in any potential claim.
 Financial information should be first reviewed by a solicitor who is an expert in civil fraud to determine if a forensic accountant is needed.
 This will ensure available resources are used appropriately in the initial 24 hours upon discovery of a fraud.
 A civil fraud solicitor will ensure any work such as e-mails and reports produced by the forensic accountant is protected by legal professional privilege (LPP) to the greatest extent possible.
 Documents covered by LPP remain confidential and do not have to be produced in subsequent litigation.